Conveniently located to serve New York City & Beyond

 - Chest (for gynecomastia treatment)

-Depending on your desired goals, Dr. Wallach can also use PAL to perform a liposuction procedure known as “abdominal etching,” which is particularly useful for men seeking to achieve a more sculpted abdomen and reveal their muscles to truly define a six-pack look.
+Depending on your desired goals, Dr. Wallach can also use PAL to perform a liposuction procedure known as “abdominal etching,” which is particularly useful for men seeking to achieve a more sculpted abdomen and reveal their muscles to truly define a six-pack after the fat removal process.

 The procedure for PAL is similar to that of traditional liposuction.
-First, Dr. Wallach injects the treatment area with a tumescent solution that contains lidocaine, an anesthetic, and epinephrine, which constricts blood vessels to minimize the risk of bleeding.
+First, your board-certified plastic surgeon, Dr. Wallach, injects the treatment area with a tumescent fluid solution that contains lidocaine, local anesthesia, and epinephrine, which constricts blood vessels to minimize the risk of bleeding.
+General anesthesia can also be used if the patient requires it.
 Once the solution has spread throughout the area, Dr. Wallach will make one or more small incisions placed strategically to access the desired treatment area.

 Advantages

-PAL is similar to regular liposuction in many ways.
+PAL is a medical procedure that is similar to regular liposuction in many ways.
 The incision size is the same as traditional liposuction, and the procedure steps are nearly identical.
-There is less manual exertion because the oscillating handpiece does most of the work, which allows Dr. Wallach to be more precise with moving the cannula throughout the area.
+There is less manual exertion because the oscillating handpiece does most of the work, which allows Dr. Wallach to be more precise with moving the cannula throughout the area and reduces surgeon fatigue.

 This procedure is often recommended to treat more fibrous fatty regions such as the hips, back, and male chest.
 However, it may not always be recommended for these areas if another liposuction technique would be better suited.